coleifer/huey/docs/consumer.rst

 Consumer Internals
 ------------------

 The consumer is composed of a master process, the scheduler, and the worker(s).
-Depending on the worker type chosen, these will be either threads, processes or greenlets.
+Depending on the worker type chosen, the scheduler and workers will be run in their threads, processes or greenlets.

-These threads coordinate the receipt, execution and scheduling of various tasks.
+These components coordinate the receipt, execution and scheduling of various tasks.
 What happens when you call a decorated function in your application?

 1. You call a function -- huey has decorated it, which triggers a message being